Jake-WU/Det-Fly/README.md

 # Citation
-If you use Det-Fly in your work please cite our paper!
+If you use Det-Fly in an academic context, please cite the following publication:

 ```
 @article{Det-Fly,